DelusionArun/CodingChallenge/CHALLENGE_README.md

 1. The end goal for Kazuma is to find the most efficient way to earn money.
 2. The number of monsters is variable at different times.
 3. Kazuma needs to draw a transmutation circle to prepare for his attack.
-4. After attack, Kazuma retreats to the rear/backline to recover MP.
+4. After attack at time t, Kazuma must immediately retreat to the rear/backline to recover MP at t+1.
 5. Once he uses attack, all the monsters at that time will be defeated.
 6. Kazuma measures efficiency as the amount of gold coins he earned.